Driving on University Business

 1. Register with your CSUMB email by completing the CSUMB Stateside Online Driving Registration Form

-2. Upload the PDF/JPG of the FRONT side of your current driver’s license
+2. Upload the PDF/JPG of the front side of your current driver’s license

 3. Upload PDF or JPG of all CSU Learn online course certificates required to drive for your department (Certificate must display staff name, course name and completion date) to be accepted.

 4. Work order will auto-route to the department MPP/Dean/AA for review and approval.
 Approval must be done within 30 days or the form will expire.
+Please allow a minimum of ten business days for review, verification and processing of your request.

-Drivers will receive an email to "Confirm" or "Deny" your driver clearance request.
+Drivers will receive an email of confirmation or denial of their driver clearance request.
 If no email confirmation is received, please contact the department MPP/Dean/AA or reach out to the driving staff for assistance at email: defensivedriving@csumb.edu

 3. How To Print/Save/Upload PDF of CSU Learn Online Course Certificates

-2. Visit CSUMB Dashboard/CSU LEARN/Training Transcript (top left column)
+2. Visit CSUMB Dashboard/CSU LEARN/Training Transcript (top left column).

-3. Select under "Activity" the certificate icon on left side of the course name
+3. Select under "Activity" the certificate icon on left side of the course name.

 4. Print/Save as a PDF to your desktop and upload certificate of attachment to your online registration portal.